eltang/qmk_firmware/readme.md

   firmware repeatedly and continually; that'll burn the EEPROM eventually.

-# Porting your keyboard to QMK
+# Porting your keyboard to Keystrokes

 If your keyboard is running an Atmega chip (atmega32u4 and others), it's pretty easy to get things setup for compiling your own firmware to flash onto your board.
 There is a `/util/new_project.sh <keyboard>` script to help get you started - you can simply pass your keyboard's name into the script, and all of the necessary files will be created.
 The components of each are described below.